Skip to main content

 webhookIdThe unique identifier of the webhook definition.

-eventIdThe unique identifier of the sepcific event.
+eventIdThe unique identifier of the specific event.

 eventTypeThe type of event that triggered the webhook.

-eventTimestampThe timestamp when the event occurred.
+eventTimestampThe ISO 8601 timestamp when the event occurred.

 entityIdThe unique identifier of the main entity involved in the event.